patashish704/pandoc-complete/README.md

 Let's look at an example to understand the functionality that this plugin provides.
-Say the currently edited markdown file has a number of places where several figures are inserted.
-Each figure has a label written in `pandoc-crossref` style: `#fig:somefigname`.
+Say the currently edited markdown file has a number of places where figures are inserted.
+Each figure has a label written in `pandoc-crossref`
+style: `#fig:somefigname`.
 There are several such labels scattered across current markdown file.
 Now you start to enter text and you need to insert reference to a particular label but do not exactly remember what the name of the label is.
 If you have this plugin installed, you could fire-up a completion menu in insert mode by entering (`CTRL-X CTRL-O`).
 You will get a popup menu list containing all the labels that are defined in the current document.
 You could keep on typing few more characters and this list keeps getting shorter dynamically, responding to the characters that you typed.
-When your list gets sufficiently shorter, you could use `CTRL-N` or `CTRL-Y` to accept the suggested entry.
+When your list gets sufficiently shorter, you could use `CTRL-N`, `CTRL-P` or `CTRL-Y` to accept the suggested entry.

 Relying on the completion menu to insert your references ensures accuracy by eliminating the chances of a typo.